 The History of Lockets: Origins & Symbolism

-When the art of portraiture became more widely established during the Renaissance, portrait lockets became quite popular.
-They were usually made of gold, enameled, and set with precious jewels.
-These made for prestigious court or diplomatic gifts, and wearing a picture of the monarch was meant as a sign of great favor and loyalty to the crown.
+When the art of portraiture became more widely established during the Renaissance, portrait lockets gained popularity.
+Often made of gold, enameled, and set with precious jewels, they served as prestigious court or diplomatic gifts.

-The word ‘locket’ appeared in the English language in the mid-17th century (other languages used a variation of the word ‘medallion’).
-It was also around this time when mourning jewelry became quite common, due to the commemorative nature of the locket.
-This was especially after the execution of Charles I in 1649, when his followers wore miniature portraits of him in their locket necklaces, rings, and brooches.
+By the 17th century, mourning jewelry had become common, due to the commemorative nature of lockets.
+This trend grew significantly after the execution of Charles I in 1649, when his followers wore miniature portraits of him in their locket necklaces, rings, and brooches.

-People also enclosed locks of hair in their lockets, but these were hidden from view.
-However, this changed in the 18th century, when lockets were usually constructed out of panels of rock crystal, thus making them transparent.
-The lock of hair would be intricately curled or plaited, and meant to be openly admired.
+Lockets have long been associated with remembrance and sentimental value.
+The history of lockets shows how, in the 18th century, people enclosed locks of hair in their lockets, but these were hidden from view.
+However, this changed when craftsmen began constructing lockets out of panels of rock crystal, making them transparent.

-Lockets were at the peak of their popularity in the 19th century, partly due to Queen Victoria.
+Lockets reached the peak of their popularity in the 19th century, partly due to Queen Victoria.
 Prince Albert famously gave her a bracelet with eight lockets attached to it, each containing a lock of hair from one of their eight children.
-After he passed away, the queen wore a large mourning locket containing a photograph of him and a lock of his hair.
-This inspired many to exchange lockets as tokens of love and affection.
-The Industrial Revolution also made it possible to mass manufacture lockets, making them more affordable and accessible for the middle class.
-Over time, photos began to replace hair and portraits.
+After he passed away, the queen wore a mourning locket containing a photograph of him and a lock of his hair.
+This inspired many to exchange lockets as tokens of affection.

 Lockets became an important sentimental object during the war years, when soldiers gave their loved ones a locket with their picture, as a reminder to wait for them.
-They were also given such trinkets in return, as motivation to stay strong when they march off to battle.
+They also received such trinkets as motivation to stay strong when they marched off to battle.

 - birthday gifts